Domain vs Hosting: What’s the Difference & Why It Matters

 Once registered, your domain is officially yours.
 Now, it is ready to connect to your web hosting account and launch your site.

-What do you mean by domain registrars and ICANN?
+What are domain registrars and ICANN?

 When you buy a domain, you’re not buying it forever.
 You’re reserving it through a domain registrar, a company authorized to manage domain name registrations.